azurestandard/azure-angular-providers/README.md

   category.
 * `children()`, a method returning an array of `Category` instances for child categories.
+* `$promise`, an object with promises for data that may be filled in on the fly.
+Keys:
+    * `category`, resolves to `Category.category` when we set that field.

 The underlying category objects and children returned by the API are cached in the factory, so a new `Category` instance will not need to